umd-coding-workshop/workshops/tutorial1/exercise1/README.md

 Use ls command to see the file you've just created.

 ## 3. Brace Expansion ({,})
 Now let's make some more files.
-Use the following command to create some more files you'll need for this exerise:
+Use the following command to create some more files you'll need for this exercise:

     touch test{02,03}.txt